szaumoor/FileDumper/README.md

 ```
 java -jar FileDumper.jar [choice]
 ```
-Where choice can be either 'true' or 'false', depending on whether you want it to be a recursive copy or not, respectively.
+Where 'choice' can be either 'true' or 'false', depending on whether you want it to be a recursive copy or not, respectively.

 After some time, you'll get a small window popup telling you the process was finished.
 Bear in mind the program does not give you any feedback about what it's doing unless you execute it from a terminal.
 It will only notify you of either an error (crash) or a finished job.
 The time this takes varies depending on the depth of the directory tree and the size of the files to copy.